vezwork/Modal-css/README.md

   ```
   or
   `myModal = new Modal().setAnim("cssAnimationIn", "cssAnimationOut").set("<b>hey I'm a modal!</b>");`
-  And make sure you specify an `animation-duration' and some style for your modal in css.
+  And make sure you specify an `animation-duration` and some style for your modal in css.

 3. Use `myModal.show();`, `myModal.hide();`, or `myModal.toggle();` to control your modal.
   for example: